 Purpose.
 To put your offer for the property in writing.
 The reserve contains a blank line where you write your offer.
 It contains other items too, some might be against your interests.
-It must be understood before signed.
+It must be understood before signing.
 See Agent’s Fee below.

 Reserve the Property.
-The reserve does not take the property off the market and reserve it in your name UNLESS it says this on the reserve.
+The reserve agreement does not take the property off the market and reserve it in your name UNLESS it says this on the reserve.
 Most of them don’t say this.

 Payment.
 You pay a deposit of between 1% to 5% of the property’s listed price when you sign the reserve.
 The seller has a fixed period of time, normally a week, to accept or reject your offer.
 If the seller accepts, you must buy the property or you lose the deposit.
 If the seller rejects, or if the time period lapses, they must return the deposit.